TheMarlboroMan/ascript/README.md

 ## fun stuff

-To allow for yielding there's no recursive interpreter... this opens the door for all sorts of unpleasantries.
+- To allow for yielding there's no recursive interpreter... this opens the door for all sorts of unpleasantries.
+- When calling interpreter::run with a script is imperative that the script object is not gone out of scope.
+This could be fixed, but it wouldn't be annoying.
+- Scripts can't be copied.
+That's right.
+There's an unique_ptr down there, could be fixed but again, would not be annoying.

 ##BUGS:

-- After a loop, the symbol table should be reset!!!!
+- out ["something", var, ", ", othervar]; causes the parser to explode, it cannot fathom a comma following a quote.

 ##TODO:

-- Provide an out interface (basically supports out of strings, doubles, integers and booleans).
-- Provide a default std::cout implementation of such interface.
+- Build and install library!!!
 - Cleanup arguments / parameters name, they should not be interchangeable in a readable codebase.
 - Check TODOs.
 - Document classes.